MichaelHatherly/Docile.jl/README.md

 interpolating data into the string from the surrounding module in the usual way.

+Code generated via loops and `@eval` can also be documented.
+See the test directory file `loop-generated-docs.jl` for examples.

 ### Doctests

 Only fenced or indented code blocks are run through `doctest`.
 Inline